Adam Smith-Neale: 2019

 Prior to the 2019 BDO World Darts Championship, Smith-Neale suffered a broken leg in a fall following a tournament in Italy, with Smith-Neale admitting he was inebriated before the fall.
 He managed to play his preliminary round match, but did so on crutches, using both during his walk-on and using his right crutch while throwing his darts.
 He was beaten 3–0 by New Zealand's Mark McGrath.

 2023-present

-He regained his tour card in 2023 after defeating Nick Kenny in the final on the last day of Q School, and will play on the PDC circuit for the 2023 and 2024 seasons.
+He regained his tour card in 2023 after defeating Nick Kenny in the final on the last day of Q School, and played on the PDC circuit for the 2023 and 2024 seasons.

 In March 2024, Smith-Neale was suspended by the Darts Regulation Authority following footage emerging of him punching an opponent during an amateur event in Nuneaton.
 In July 2024, he was given an eight-month ban from all DRA sanctioned events, backdated to start from 12 March.

+After his suspension was completed in November, Smith-Neale entered the PDC Tour Card Holder Qualifiers to try and qualify for the 2025 PDC World Darts Championship.
+He lost in the first round of the qualifiers 6–5 to Rhys Griffin, who would go on to qualify for the tournament.

+Smith-Neale turned his attentions to the PDC Challenge Tour after failing to retain his Tour Card at Q-School.
+He reached the quarterfinals at Challenge Tour 23 where he lost to the eventual winner Stefan Bellmont 5–1.